SamuelAyibatarri/granite-blockchain-mvp/README.md

 # granite-blockchain-mvp
-This TypeScript prototype is the minimum viable product of Granite Blockchain, currently in active development.
+This TypeScript prototype is the minimum viable product (incomplete) of Granite Blockchain, currently in active development.
 The final production version will be built with Rust once core functionality is validated.